 What does persecution look like in Egypt?

-Working through local churches and partners, Open Doors supports the church in Egypt with literacy training, education, advocacy support, medical care, and youth, family and women’s ministry.
+Open Doors works through local partners in Egypt to support the church throughout the country with literacy training, education, advocacy, medical outreach, and youth, family and women’s ministries.

 - Pray that Egyptian Christians who follow Jesus out of Islam would be safe.

 - Ask God to help Christians who have converted from Islam find fellowship.